 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

-Advertising Officer, Market Research Analyst, Market Researcher, Marketer / Marketing Manager, Marketing - Agriculture, Food & Wine, Marketing Associate, Marketing Officer, Marketing Planner, Brand Manager, Brand Marketer, Business Development Manager, Communications Officer, Product Manager, Product and Advertising Manager, Digital Content Creator, Digital Strategist, Sales Manager, Social Media Influencer, Social Media Manager, Social Media Strategist, Food Marketer, Wine Marketing ...
+Digital Marketer, Advertising Officer, Market Research Analyst, Market Researcher, Marketer / Marketing Manager, Marketing - Agriculture, Food & Wine, Marketing Associate, Marketing Officer, Marketing Planner, Brand Manager, Brand Marketer, Business Development Manager, Communications Officer, Product Manager, Product and Advertising Manager, Digital Content Creator, Digital Strategist, Sales Manager, Social Media Influencer, Social Media Manager, Social Media Strategist, Food Marketer, ...

 The Bachelor of Marketing program has been designed to help students excel in key marketing functions.
 We have courses that focus on developing the strategic skills necessary to provide a meaningful contribution to the organisation's growth.
 There are courses that provide an in-depth understanding into the mind of the consumer, and creating an innovative market offering.
 Building the awareness of the offering is covered in courses surrounding branding and communication.
 Finally, we have a number of courses designed to help students understand the dynamics of marketing in the South Australian economy.